nomadbitcoin/kitdot/docs/roadmap.md

 The broader vision is to have an sdk of sdks... documentation go beyond its own and inherits the included tooling/sdk docs...

+All this to disponibilize tools for builders build projects.

 - This is project overall and not limited to sdk codebase only.

 - [ ] npx install initialize the sdk already "npx install kitdot"